georgekola/libtcgstorage/README.md

 5. [TCG Storage Interface Interactions Specification Version 1.02, Revision 1.00](http://www.trustedcomputinggroup.org/resources/storage_work_group_storage_interface_interactions_specification)
 6. [TCG Storage Opal Test Cases Specification Version 1.0](http://www.trustedcomputinggroup.org/resources/tcg_storage_opal_test_cases)
 7. [Storage Application Note: Encrypting Drives Compliant with Opal SSC, Version 1.0, Revision 1.0](http://www.trustedcomputinggroup.org/resources/storage_application_note_encrypting_drives_compliant_with_opal_ssc)

+This project is started as a very side one by his author who want to share his knowledge of the subject.
+Feal free to use it for educational and personal needs only.
+Please contact the author if you want to use this code in commercial project.